Julia-ta/TiMBA_outlook/README.md

 ## Use TiMBA
 The package comes with a built-in CLI to compute the TiMBA for various inputs.
-While the parametric input can be seen in cmd output calling `timba_run --help` from the terminal, an important part to mention is user input data that need to be imported from a selected folder.
+While the parametric input can be seen in cmd output calling `run_timba --help` from the terminal, an important part to mention is user input data that need to be imported from a selected folder.
 You shall not change the following structure within the data folder:
 TiMBA is provided with an input file (scenario_input.xlsx), including all input data necessary to run the model.
 The section [TiMBA extended model description](#timba-extended-model-description-) delivers a detailed description of the included input data.
 ```bash
 .